AGTrainor/Project_3/README.md

 •	Brewery Type
 •	City location
 •	Yelp Rating
 No need to open another browser to determine if this brewery is worth your time.
 The popup has the Yelp rating.
-The rating comes from the popular Yelp website in its familiar rating scoring.
+The rating comes from the popular Yelp website in its familiar rate scoring.

 the problem....